 Having ideological differences in a workplace isn’t new.
 What’s relatively new is a focus many companies have to promote inclusive workplaces and welcoming cultures during a period of increasing polarity.
 It also likely means managers are likely fielding staff concerns like yours more often.
 Does being inclusive include ideological differences and welcoming civil discourse around those differences?
 I suggest it should.
 I worry about unhealthy behaviors (across all communities) being taught and learned that dehumanize individuals across our differences.
 I fear this puts our society, workplace teams, and families at risk due to unproductive or disruptive conflict and harmful acts (including the events of January 6th).
 As an international educator, my personal ideological views push me to seek greater peace through increasing understanding, reserving judgement, perspective taking, and showing compassion while also calling out behaviors which actively discriminate, create barriers, attack, or harm others.
 I encourage you to reflect on your own goals for working in this field and consider how you’re living out the values in your work and personal life.

 P.S.
 Now that I’ve shared my thoughts, I’m curious what the amazing community of educators reading this post has to say.
 Chime in, folks!
-What thoughts do you have for In A Leadership Vacuum?
+What thoughts do you have for Searching for Safe Partners?
 Share your thoughts on the Global Leadership League’s LinkedIn page.
 Have a question for Sophia yourself, ask here!

 Please note: This response is provided for informational purposes only.
 The information contained herein is not legal advice and should not be used as a substitute for the legal advice or legal opinions of a licensed professional.
 Contact a personal attorney or licensed professional to obtain appropriate legal advice or professional counseling with respect to any particular issue or problem.